2011–12 Liga Nacional Superior de Voleibol Femenino: Controversy

-Deportivo Géminis qualified to the 2012 South American Club Championship, however the club declined to go.
+Géminis qualified to the 2012 South American Club Championship, however the club declined to go.

 Universidad San Martín as second best was invited to go, the team accepted; however the club also declined to go just a week before the competition.
 Cenaida Uribe, team manager quoted that since the club was not the winning team of the season, they were not given information about the Continental Club Championship.

 So far, either the FPV or the LNSV has officially spoken about the qualification of Peruvian teams to the Club Championship and/or how to prevent this from happening again.